yuriiormson/dummy-pdf-sizegen/README.md

 ---

-Example output (for a run targeting 46.6 MiB):
+Example output (for a run targeting 48.86 MB):

 ```
 ============================================================